EXCLUSIVE-Singapore banks likely to drop Malaysia FX reference rate - source

 * No move seen to abandon Singapore fixing for Indonesia rupiah

-* Onshore ringgit market will deepen, become more liquid -CIMB FX strategist (Adds comment from CEO of Singapore bank DBS)
+* Onshore ringgit market will deepen, become more liquid -CIMB FX strategist (Adds reaction from Malaysia's second largest bank)

 By Rachel Armstrong